dcgutierrez93/liri-node-app/README.md

 ### What Are The Commands And What Each Will Do
 1. `node liri.js my-tweets`
-    * This will show your last 20 tweets and when they were created at in your terminal/bash window.
+    * This will show last 20 tweets and when they were created at in your terminal/bash window.

 2. `node liri.js spotify-this-song '<song name here>'`
     * This will display Artist(s), The Song Name, A Preview of the Link of the Song Spotify and the Album.

-3. node liri.js movie-this '<movie name here>'
+3. `node liri.js movie-this '<movie name here>'`
     * Title of the movie.
     * Year the movie came out.
     * IMDB Rating of the movie.